-The DJ library is one of the most critical tools and has to fulfill the needs of the user and there is a lot of debating going on with the recent iTunes 12.2 release.
-But this hotly debated argument deserves a deep dive look into it’s underpinnings.
+The DJ library is one of the most critical tools and has to fulfill the needs of the user.
+There is a lot of debating going on with the recent iTunes 12.2 release.
+But when you compare iTunes vs Serato to manage music directly, well this hotly debated argument deserves a deep dive look into its underpinnings.

 Before I throw some observations into this topic I want to make it clear that I have been an iTunes advocate in the past to manage music files.
 I wrote up a detailed blog on how to leverage nested smart playlists to create powerful final queries for music.
-That being said a lot of DJs got very upset at the iTunes 12.2 update and had some of their libraries get scrambled up or even in some cases totally lost in the ether.
-I had a minor issue where it updated and i could not add tracks.
-I was able to revert back to 12.1 and recovered my iTunes playlist off of one of my backups, but it has made me reconsider my use of iTunes as the tool to manage my music.
+A lot of DJs got very upset at the iTunes 12.2 update and had some of their libraries get scrambled up.
+Some even totally lost their libraries into the ether.
+I had a minor issue where it updated and I could not add tracks.
+I was able to revert back to 12.1 and recovered my iTunes playlist.
+Backups are crucial people!

 Also before anyone thinks I am advocating iTunes for DJ playback… nope.
 This is not what I am advocating at all.
 This is purely about managing a library of music for DJ use.

-So in this article I am going to compare iTunes 12.1 versus Serato DJ 1.7.5 and SSL 2.5 using my MacBook Pro and OS-X Yosemite 10.10.3.
-Also.
-I utilize the Jaikoz tagging application to help fill in a lot of the secondary tag information I would otherwise not have.
+So in this article, I am going to compare iTunes 12.1 versus Serato DJ 1.7.5 and SSL 2.5 using my MacBook Pro and OS-X Yosemite 10.10.3.
+I also utilize the Jaikoz tagging application to help fill in a lot of the secondary tag information.

 Contender #1: iTunes

 It’s hard to believe that iTunes has been around since January 2001.
-Prior to that WinAmp was one of the most popular consumer players out there, and manual management of your folders was the only way.
+Prior to that WinAmp was one of the most popular consumer players out there.
+And with that, manual management of your folders was the only way.
 Here comes iTunes with a pretty slick interface and at the time zero bloat.
 Sure a v1.0 release needs some refinement, but it was pretty solid.
-It would still take another 18 months before a Windows version release would come out, but it caught like wildfire but it quickly became THE player and for a number of DJs a defacto music manager.
+It would still take another 18 months before a Windows version release would come out.
+But it caught like wildfire but it quickly became THE player.
+And for a number of DJs it’s a defacto music manager.

-You can simply drag and drop your files into the application and iTunes can, if you choose, to organize the files by artist/album/track # – track.
-For many purists and manual music managers this is not an option to even consider.
+You can simply drag and drop your files into the application.
+And with iTunes you can, if you choose, to organize the files by artist/album/track # – track.
+For many purists and manual music managers, this is not an option to even consider.
 Everyone has their own personal methodology for file naming and folder creation.
 Some segregate music by genres, some want far more identifying information at the file level like artist – track – year – bpm, or some other iteration.
 But for a lot of people with growing databases of music, they put their hands in the care of iTunes.

 The popularity of iTunes forced Serato (and Traktor) to have an option to read off the iTunes library file.
-Now this is not a perfect marriage.
-In Serato loading a large library has quite a bit of time in loading.
-Once there, you lack functionality inside a iTunes playlist or smart playlist like sorting.
+This is not a perfect marriage.
+In Serato loading, a large library has quite a bit of time in loading.
+Once there, you lack functionality inside an iTunes playlist or smart playlist like sorting.
 But the shortcomings aside, it’s very nice to have your iTunes organization inside of Serato.
-The way I leverage iTunes in Serato is I treat all my iTunes lists as static and I create crates for my specific gig.
-This allows me the ability to jump to any of my lists at will, and deposit them into a crate if needed (say I am making a list of music for cocktail hour or dinner).
-In general it’s worked out well given my desire to use smart playlists in it’s organization.
+I leverage iTunes in Serato is I treat all my iTunes lists as static.
+I create crates for my specific gig.
+This allows me the ability to jump to any of my lists at will and deposit them into a crate if needed.
+In general, it’s worked out well given my desire to use smart playlists in its organization.

 Now there are lots of complaints, including myself, on how iTunes has become bloatware.
-It’s deep integration into apps, the music store, etc. has turned what was once a lightweight into something of a monstrosity.
-This does not mean that iTunes is crapware as some people blindly claim, however I think with each version there are potential pitfalls for using the application.
+Its deep integration into apps, the music store, etc. has turned what was once a lightweight into something of a monstrosity.
+This does not mean that iTunes is crapware as some people blindly claim.
+However, I think with each version there are potential pitfalls for using the application.
 Will it ever get abandoned by the professional DJ playback software like Serato?
-Doubtful, unless there are new independent solutions that fills in that void and picks up enough momentum that Serato and others deem it worthy of incorporation, or if Serato (and others) realize that many DJs want powerful querying tools for their growing databases.
+Doubtful, unless there are new independent solutions that fill in that void.
+I has to pick up enough momentum that Serato and others deem it worthy of incorporation, or if Serato (and others) realize that many DJs want powerful querying tools for their growing databases.

 Contender #2: Serato

-Manipulating your information in Serato on an external drive ensures complete portability to any laptop you plug into or a deck with USB inputs.
-For a club DJ this feature alone is a reason not to consider iTunes and makes perfect sense to keep everything in Serato.
-But for a Mobile DJ there will likely never be a time where you have to plug into a computer or deck that is not yours so it’s less of a technical requirement.
+Manipulating your information in Serato on an external drive ensures complete portability to any laptop.
+For a club DJ, this feature alone is a reason not to consider iTunes and makes perfect sense to keep everything in Serato.
+For a Mobile DJ, there will likely never be a time where you have to plug into a computer that is not yours.
+So it’s less of a technical requirement.

-The rule of thumb here is see what options work best for you.
+The rule of thumb here is to see what options work best for you.